swift502/Sudoku/README.md

 A game of Sudoku.

 One of my first programming projects made for a school assignment in February 2016.
 Code is relatively clean, commented in Czech.
-Published for archival reasons.
+Published for archival purposes.

 <div align="center">
 	<img src="images/preview.png"></div>